a2life/shogi-board/readme.md

 This is a TypeScript / Preact  project with vitejs as a bundler to display shogiboard on webpages.
 Intended usage is to display shogiboard for explaining shogi piece movement and stragety.

-This application is not intended to be used for actual shogi play application.
+This application is not intended to be used to play shogi.
+The purpose of this application is to display recorded Shogi movements.
 <ol>
 <li>Shows static board to demonstrate piece placement on the board </li>
 <li>demonstrate  tactical movement of pieces, such as creating castle or prepare for attack</li>
-<li>replay games from kifu record</li>
+<li>replay games from kifu record that is available from Shogi kifu database.</li>
 </ol>

 ### Highlight of the project